opil/documentation/docs/admin/RAN/opil_desc_ran.md

 ROS can be installed following [this guide](http://wiki.ros.org/ROS/Installation).

-There are various dependencies with ROS packages that has to be installed.
+There are various dependencies with ROS packages that have to be installed.
 You should be able to install all required packages with the following commands:

 	sudo apt-get install ros-kinetic-desktop-full